SpurwingIO/Appointment-Scheduling-Widgets/SimpleAppointmentScheduling/README.md

 - Select a time slot, enter your name, email address and click submit.

 ## Configuration

+`index.html`:
+ - Variable `SpurwingPID`: **provider id**  from your Spurwing account.
+ - Variable `SpurwingAPTID`: **appointment type id** from your Spurwing account.
+You can use an additional GET request to obtain it, or hard-code it.
+ - Variable `SpurwingHookURL`: Optional URL to make a callback to when a user has submitted the booking.

 `js/demo.js`:
- - Variable `PID`: **provider id**  from your Spurwing account.
- - Variable `appointmentTypeID`: **appointment type id** from your Spurwing account.
-You can use an additional GET request to obtain it, or hard-code it.
  - Variable `show_months`: specify how many months to enable for booking (including the current month) on the calendar.
 This is purely an UI feature and independent from your Spurwing settings.

 ## Screenshot